merely-useful/py-rse/chapters/chapter-abstracts.md

 but none will survive for long if people are confused, pulling in different directions, or hostile to each other.
-This chapter therefore looks at how to create a culture of collaboration that will help people who want to contribute to a project, and introduce a few ways to manage projects and teams as they develop.
+This chapter looks at how to create a culture of collaboration that will help people who want to contribute to a project, and introduce a few ways to manage projects and teams as they develop.
-In particular the chapter suggests ways to welcome and nurture community members proactively, including by creating an explicit Code of Conduct, and including a license in your project so that it's clear who can do what with the material.
+In particular, the chapter suggests ways to welcome and nurture community members proactively, including by creating an explicit Code of Conduct, and including a license in your project so that it's clear who can do what with the material.